 b) Participate in the broader activities and deliberations of the student government, taking initiative and accepting assignments related to specific issues that may not fall in the area related to their individual task or constituency;

 c) Assist each other in implementing activities;

-The President, the Secretary and the Treasurer form the Executive members of the student government.
-The other members are Event Coordinators, Student Service Coordinators, Academic program representatives, Day-scholar representative and 1st Year representatives.
+The President, the Secretary, and the Treasurer form the executive members of the student government.
+The other members are Event Coordinators, Student Service Coordinators, Academic programme representatives, Day-scholar representatives, and 1st Year representatives.

 RTC strongly encourages the development of student clubs, to support and foster student activities where students have an interest and want to develop that interest further.